Which countries could be added to the green list?

 The next tri-weekly review of the UK’s traffic light system for travel is fast approaching.

-An update is expected on or around 25 August, with the potential for more countries to be added to the government’s green list of “safe” holiday destinations.
+An update is expected on 26 August, with the potential for more countries to be added to the government’s green list of “safe” holiday destinations.

-There are 36 countries and territories rated green at present.
-But what are the top contenders for upgrading from amber this time around?
-Here’s what we know so far.

 Green list in full